 The first equality states that if there are no objects at all to choose from, then regardless of the capacity of the knapsack, the benefit reaped is 0.
 Likewise, the second equality states that if the knapsack has capacity 0, it does not matter how many objects you select; the accrued benefit is 0.
-The third equality states that if the $o_i$ has weight exceeding the capacity of the knapsack, then we might as well focus on the first (i-1) objects.
-If $w_i \leq w$ , then we have two choices, viz., we could exclude object $o_i$ , in which case the benefit accrued is m[i-1,w] or we could include object $o_i$ , in which case the benefit accrued is m[i-1,w] or we could include object $o_i$ , in which case the benefit accrued is m[i-1,w] or we could include object $o_i$ , in which case the benefit accrued is m[i-1,w] or we could include object $o_i$ , in which case the benefit accrued is m[i-1,w] or we could include object $o_i$ , in which case the benefit accrued is m[i-1,w] or we could include object $o_i$ , in which case the benefit accrued is m[i-1,w] or we could include object $o_i$ , in which case the benefit accrued is m[i-1,w] or we could include object $o_i$ , in which case the benefit accrued is m[i-1,w].
+The third equality states that if the o_i has weight exceeding the capacity of the knapsack, then we might as well focus on the first (i - 1) objects.
+If $w_i \le w$, then we have two choices, viz., we could exclude object o_i , in which case the benefit accrued is m[i - 1, w] or we could include object o_i , in which case the benefit accrued is $m[i - 1, w - w_i] + p_i$.

-As with the other dynamic programs that we studied, we can construct a table for m[i,j] and compute m[n,W], which is the entry that we are interested in.
+As with the other dynamic programs that we studied, we can construct a table for m[i, j] and compute m[n, W], which is the entry that we are interested in.
 Since each entry can be computed in O(1) time, and there are $(n+1) \cdot W$ entries in the table, we can implement the dynamic program in $O(n \cdot W)$ time.

 - 4. Let T denote a binary search tree.
-Show that - (a) If node a in T has two children, then its successor has no left child and its predecessor has no right child. - (b) If the keys in T are distinct and x is a leaf node and y is x's parent, then $y \cdot key$ is either the smallest key in T larger than $x \cdot key$ , or the largest key in T smaller than $x \cdot key$ .
+Show that - (a) If node a in T has two children, then its successor has no left child and its predecessor has no right child. - (b) If the keys in T are distinct and x is a leaf node and y is x's parent, then y · key is either the smallest key in T larger than x · key, or the largest key in T smaller than x · key.